UnconnectedBedna/shrink-backup/README.md

 ### Order of operations - Image update:
 1. Probes the img file for information about partitions.
 2. Mounts `root` partition with an offset for the loop.
 3. Checks if multiple partitions exists.
-If true, reads `fstab` on img file and mounts `boot` partition accordingly with an offset.
+If true, reads `fstab` on img file and mounts boot partition accordingly with an offset.
 4. Uses `rsync` to sync both partitions. (if more than one)

 To update an existing img file simply use the `-U` option and the path to the img file.<br>
 Example: `sudo shrink-backup -U /path/to/backup.img`

-### Resizing img file when updating<br>
+**Resizing img file when updating**<br>
 If `-a` is used in combination with `-U`, the script will compare the root partition on the img file to the size `resize2fs` recommends as minimum.<br>
-The img file needs to be **>=256MB** smaller than `resize2fs` recommended minimum to be expanded.<br>
+The img file needs to be **+256MB** smaller than `resize2fs` recommended minimum to be expanded.<br>
-The img file needs to be **>=512MB** bigger than `resize2fs` recommended minimum to be shrunk.<br>
+The img file needs to be **+512MB** bigger than `resize2fs` recommended minimum to be shrunk.<br>
-This is to protect from unnecessary resizing operations most likely not needed.
+This is to protect from unessesary resizing operations most likely not needed.

-**Disclaimer**<br>
-Resizing **always** includes a small risk of corruption, please use with care (ie do not abuse).
-If you know your system will increase, maybe it's better to just add manual space in the creation?
-And then when you close in on the limit, use manual method to add more space instead of constantly using `-Ua`.<br>
-I have ran a lot of testing of this (on "weak" arm harware like rpi4) and it rarely fails, but it _does_ happen.
-I also run the backups over lan so that could also be a contributing factor for the failures.
-Just keep that in mind. :)

-If manually added space is used in combination with `-U`, the `root` partition on the img file will be expanded by that amount. **No checks are being performed to make sure the data you want to back up will actually fit.**<br>
+If manually added space is used in combination with `-U`, the img file/root partition will be expanded by that amount.
+No checks are being performed to make sure the data you want to back up will actually fit.<br>
 Only expansion is possible with this method.

 ## btrfs

-**This is still in experimental stage so [ideas & feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is HIGHLY appreciated!**<br>
-The subvolumes are mounted with default compression: `compress=zstd` (default means `zstd:3`)

-I am working against Manjaro-arm to create this functionality and the standard install creates root (`/@`) and home (`/@home`) subvolumes (and some nested ones that will also be included), so the script assumes this is the situation on ALL btrfs systems as of now.

-The backup img is **NOT a clone**.
-Snapshots are NOT used to create the backup.<br>
-The `UUID` will change on the created img filesystem (btrfs is way more picky than ext4 about this), but in the case of Manjaro (and raspberry pi too for that matter), that does not matter since `PARTUUID` is used in mounting, and that stays the same, but users should be aware.<br>
-Subvol id:s are NOT guaranteed to be the same.

-Instead of using btrfs send/recieve I opted for rsync, quck and dirty.<br>
-Both in creation of a new img and when keeping it updated with `-U`.<br>
-My resoning for this is that this script is primarily for creating bootable img files, NOT to create perfectly cloned backups.
-Speed is also a strong argument here.

-The goal in developement of this script is ALWAYS to: as fast as possible create an img file that you can write directly to a sd-card and boot.
-That goal does NOT mix well with also creating a perfectly cloned backup.<br>
-This does mean the script cares MORE about the **file integrity** rather than the **filesystem integrity**.
-The compression f.ex might be different than on your root filesystem.
-Subvol id:s might change etc etc.<br>
-But the main goal stays the same, the backup must contain ALL REQUESTED FILES, ie a bootable file backup.
-I do NOT want to be responsible for people loosing their data when using this script, hence this decision. :)

-All of this might change in the future though.
-Not the rsync part (I value speed very high), but the subvol id:s, compression and such is on my mind.<br>
-F.ex if more subvols (or less) than root and home is used I want the script to be able to handle that.
+**ALL testing has been done on Manjaro-arm**<br>
+**THIS IS NOT A CLONE, IT IS A BACKUP OF REQUIRED FILES FOR A BOOTABLE BTRFS SYSTEM!**

+All options in script should work just as on `ext4`.
+The script will detect `btrfs` and act accordingly.<br>
+The script will treat snapshots as nested volumes, so make sure to exclude snapshots if you have any, or directories and nested volumes will be created on the img file.
+This can be done in `exclude.txt`, wildcards _should_ work.<br>
+When starting the script, the initial report window will tell you what volumes will be created. **Make sure these are correct before pressing Y**<br>
+As of now, top level subvolumes are checked for in `/etc/fstab` and mounted accordingly, mount options should be preseved (for exmaple if you change compression).<br>
+Autoresize function works on Manjaro-arm.

 **Thank you for using my software <3**